ERnsTL/flowd/README.md

 * Gracelful shutdown once all data has been processed and all components shut down
 * Visualization of the given network in *GraphViz* format
 * Display of required components and file dependencies of the given network
-* Framing format that is simple to parse in every programming language

 The included example components cover: